nus-cs2103-AY2122S1/tp/docs/team/ngchisern.md

 title: Chi Sern's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: SalesNote

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+SalesNote is a desktop application that helps tailors to manage sales and keep track of a smaller, but more recurrent group of clients.
+While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

 Given below are my contributions to the project.